As a neighborhood, no other barrio has changed more than Chacarita has in the short time since I began this blog back in 2017.

 At his grave is a monument.
 It’s Icarus, who flew too close to the sun, with Newberry’s face.
 He is lying at the foot of a boulder, which represents the Andes.

-Chacarita Cemetery Tour
+Chacarita Cemetery Tours

-The city government offers free tours of the cemetery on the 2nd and 4th Saturdays of each month, at 10 am.
+Alternatively, if you’re flexible on time and speak Spanish, the city government offers free tours of the cemetery on the 2nd and 4th Saturdays of each month, at 10 am.

-Lunch in Chacarita
+Things to do in Chacarita

 Bar Palacio/Photography Museum Simik